dholab/Library-Rapid-Antigen-Test-Manuscript/viralrecon_setup/README.md

 }
 ```

-This file is also available as `slurm.config` in the repo `docs` directory.
+This file is also available as `slurm.config` in the repo `viralrecon_setup` directory.
 Overall, the config file enables the Singularity container engine instead of the default Docker engine, sets the `executor` to Slurm, tells the CHTC cluster to use its shared resources partition, and requests 64 gigabytes of RAM per individual task.
 We also lower the default variant frequency threshold for the pipeline's variant-caller.

 Finally, to run the pipeline on all of the assembled input, we use the following command for Illumina reads: